Most people think there’s a link between weather patterns and how their muscles and joints feel.

-For example, it may not be rainfall per se that triggers a rise in joint pain (a phenomenon often reported by rheumatoid arthritis sufferers) but rather the drop in atmospheric pressure that normally (but not always) accompanies wet weather.
-The explanation for this is mooted as;
+For example, it may not be rainfall per se that triggers a rise in joint pain.
+People living with rheumatoid arthritis often report this phenomenon.

-- Lowering atmospheric pressure will make this relatively high intra-joint pressure even greater.
+- lowering atmospheric pressure makes this relatively high intra-joint pressure greater

-Warmer weather makes all our skeletal muscle seem to function better – up to a point.
+Moreover, warmer weather makes all our skeletal muscle function better, up to a point.